Sherri010/Flight-Planner-P/README.md

  - see the comparison between the saved route and GPS data (halfway done)

 ### Front End:
-Angular is used to create the front of this application.There are 4 controllers:
+Angular is used to create the front end of this application.There are 4 controllers:
 ```
 - map controller
 - plan controller